dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-10-30_D2CodingFontTextBoxes.md

 The style is defined in `MainWindow.Resources`, so it applies to:
 - All TextBox controls in MainWindow.xaml
 - All TextBox controls in child UserControls (ReportInputsAndJsonPanel, PreviousReportTextAndJsonPanel, etc.)
-- Does NOT apply to windows outside MainWindow (e.g., SettingsWindow, SpyWindow)
+- Does NOT apply to windows outside MainWindow (e.g., SettingsWindow, AutomationWindow)

 ### Override Capability
 Individual TextBox controls can still override the global style by setting properties directly: